MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-adf.md

 ### Azure Data Factory

 In this architecture you use Azure Data Factory to automate the ELT pipeline.
 The pipeline moves the data from an on-premises SQL Server database into Azure Synapse.
-Then the data is transformed into a tabular model for analysis.
-For this scenario the pricing starts from $ 0.001 activity runs per month (that involves activity, trigger and debug runs), but that's the base charge only for orchestration, you are also charged for execution activities.
+The data is then transformed into a tabular model for analysis.
+For this scenario the pricing starts from $ 0.001 activity runs per month that involves activity, trigger, and debug runs.
+That price is the base charge only for orchestration.
+You are also charged for execution activities, such as data copy activities, lookups activities, and external activities, each individually priced.
+You are also charged for pipeline with no associated triggers or runs within the month.
+All activities are prorated by the minute and rounded up.

-Data copy activities are charged $0.25 per data integration unit (DIU) / hour.

-Lookups activities are charged $0.005 per hour.

-External activities are charged $0.00025 per hour.

-You will be also charged $0.80 per month, per inactive pipeline (pipeline with no associated triggers or runs within the month)

-All activities are prorated by the minute and rounded up, so if an activity's actual time is 1 min, 1 sec. it will be billed for 2 minutes.

-Consider this example:
+#### Example cost analysis

-2 Lookups activities from two different sources, 1 taking 1 minute and 2 seconds (rounded up to 2 minutes), the other one taking 1 minute (total time: 3 minutes)

-1 Copy data activity taking 10 minutes
-1 Stored Procedure activity taking 2 minutes.

-Total activitiy runs: 4 minutes.
+There are two lookups activities from two different sources.
+One takes 1 minute and 2 seconds (rounded up to 2 minutes) and the other one takes 1 minute resulting in total time of 3 minutes.
+One copy data activity takes 10 minutes.
+One stored procedure activity takes 2 minutes.
+Total activitiy runs for 4 minutes.
+Cost is callcuated as follows:

 Activity runs: 4 * $ 0.001 = $0.004

-Lookups: 3 min * ($0.005 / 60) = $0.00025
+Lookups: 3 * ($0.005 / 60) = $0.00025

-Stored Procedure: 2 min * ($0.00025 / 60) = $0.000008
+Stored procedure: 2 * ($0.00025 / 60) = $0.000008

-Copy Data: 10 min * ($0.25 / 60) * 4 DIUs - $0.167
+Copy data: 10 * ($0.25 / 60) * 4 DIUs - $0.167

-Total cost per pipeline run: $0.17
+Total cost per pipeline run: $0.17.
-Run once per day for 30 days: $5.1 month
+Run once per day for 30 days: $5.1 month.
 Run once per day per 100 tables for 30 days: $ 510

-Keep in mind that in ADF, every activity has a price, so you need to understand the pricing model to get a solution optimized for performance but also for cost.
+Be aware that every activity has an associated cost.
+Understand the pricing model and use the [ADF pricing calculator][adf-calculator] to get a solution optimized not only for performance but also for cost.
 Manage your costs by starting, stopping, pausing and scaling your services.

-use the ADF [pricing calculator][adf-calculator]:

 ### Azure Synapse